-Electronic portfolios, including Education Development Plans (EDP's) are maintained by students in grades 7 - 12.
+Electronic portfolios, including Educational Developmental Plans, are maintained by students in grades 7-12.
 The portfolio includes, but is not limited to:

-- "Best work" at each grade level - A record of academic plans - A record of academic achievement, transcript - Test results, such as MEAP, SAT, etc. - Record of core preparation connected to career pathways - Record of non-academic recognitions, accomplishments and talents
+- "Best work" at each grade level. - A record of academic plans.

+- A record of academic achievement.

+- Transcript.

+- Test results such as MEAP, ACT, etc.

+- Record of core preparation connected to career pathways.

+- Record of non-academic recognitions, accomplishments and talents.

 Portfolios are housed electronically in the district system.
 The student portfolio provides an opportunity for each student to show skills and accomplishments.
-Portfolios and EDP's help students make connections with their abilities to the career pathway area that best fits their needs.
-The 6 career pathways, supported by the State of Michigan are: Arts & Communications, Business, Management & Technology, Natural Resources and Agricultures, Health Services, Human Services, and Industrial and Engineering Technology.
-There will be no release of portfolio information without written consent of the parent / guardian, person with legal authority, or student, if 18 years or older.
+Portfolios and EDPs help students make connections with their abilities to the career pathway area that best fits their needs.
+The six career pathways, supported by the State of Michigan, are: Arts and Communications; Business, Management and Technology; Natural Resources and Agriculture; Health Services; Human Services; and Industrial and Engineering Technology.
+There will be no release of portfolio information without written consent of the parent/guardian, person with legal authority, or student if 18 or older.